Rotkibird/my-ns-mcp/PRPs/ns-prp-management-mcp.md

 - ❌ Don't ignore TypeScript errors - fix all type issues before deployment
 - ❌ Don't skip permission testing - validate access control scenarios

-This comprehensive PRP provides all the context, patterns, and implementation details needed to build a production-ready MCP server that combines NS Railways API access with intelligent PRP management and task extraction capabilities.
+This comprehensive PRP provides all the context, patterns, and implementation details needed to build a production-ready MCP server that combines NS Railways API access with intelligent PRP management and task extraction capabilities using API key authentication instead of GitHub OAuth.